A-B-Tree / A-B-Craobh

 Click on the tree in the list below (or use the drop down menu off A-B-Tree on the left) to find out more about each tree.

 The A-B-Tree project is a celebration of the ancient cultural connection between nature and words embodied in the Gaelic Tree Alphabet.
 The first part of the project took people into the woods to learn about the trees.
-The second part, was about sharing all the fascinating knowledge and the poetry gathered in part one.
-It has formally completed, but as my obsession with the alphabet is ongoing, I guess the project will never really end.
-Follow @cybercrofter on twitter to keep in touch with the project.
+The second part was about sharing all the fascinating knowledge and the poetry gathered in part one.
+The third phase is encouraging new creative responses to the alphabet species and exploring how writing creatively about trees may be good for learning and attitudes.
+Follow @cybercrofter on Twitter (hashtag #ABTree) to keep in touch with the project.

 Phase 1 involved 18 creative events, one for each letter, using trees as inspiration for new writing.
 The events blended folklore and ecology, encouraging people to be playful with words during a walk in the woods.